Veterans

 The Halton Naval Veterans Associations was a Veterans club from its inception as the name implies.
 Several Veterans from the Burlington, Oakville and Hamilton areas gathered to reminisce about their past experiences while in the Canadian Armed Forces.
 They were mainly Naval Veterans at the beginning but eventually encompassed all branches of the CAF.
 They subsequently invited their families and friends to join them which substantially expanded the membership base.
 Then, they successfully reached out further to members of the general public.
-Our HNVA currently has approximately 40 Veterans in good standing.
-We invite any Veterans or current Canadian Armed Force Members who are reading this to join us.
-(Please see the directions icon).
+All Veterans are welcome to join our group regardless of their branch of CAF service.

 The Burl-Oak Naval Veterans group meet at the club every Wednesday in the “Messdeck” for an informal lunch during which time some hilarious stories from both their past and present unfold.